software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 >
 > GitHub also supports [Mermaid](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/) syntax for diagrams in Markdown files.
 Using Mermaid syntax makes it easier to maintain a diagram.
 Take a look at Mermaid's [Entity Relationship Diagrams](https://mermaid.js.org/syntax/entityRelationshipDiagram.html) documentation for more.
 >
-> _Keep this documentation up-to-date_ when you add new entities for the application.
+> _Keep this documentation up-to-date_ when you add new entities or attributes for the application.

 {: .important-title }